 In the nineteenth century and turn of the twentieth century there were at least three public houses that have since disappeared and several “beer retailers”.
-This latter category appears to have included homes in which beer was sold in the ‘front room’ as a way of making ends meet.
-We have some images from our Heritage Project that shall be published to this site as time allows.
+This latter category appears to have included private homes in which beer was sold in the ‘front room’ as a way of making ends meet.
+We have some images from our Open Days that are used on the relevant pages on this site.

 Dover Castle - thriving today (south side)

 Teynham Arms - demolished and now the site of a fish and chip shop (north side)

 Rose Inn - first drawn to our attention through census data - we didn’t know where along the north side of Greenstreet this beer-seller was located.
 Then we had correspondence from Lyn Fischer who had copies of the Deeds for Wicks Stores (following links with the Vallance family name) and Trevor Cramp who was preparing an article for Teynham Parish Newsletter.
 Read the story here.